 As a senior, you can pursue a year-long study of special interest under the personal guidance of a faculty member who serves as the honors project advisor.

-With a focus on experiential learning, Moravian College is committed to helping students pursue internships, externships, and co-ops that will enhance their educational experience.
+With a focus on experiential learning, Moravian University is committed to helping students pursue internships, externships, and co-ops that will enhance their educational experience.